Placement marriage: Success of marriages

-Courtship contrast

-In a study of one fundamentalist Mormon group that does not practice placement marriage, it was learned that young people are allowed to court with the permission of the girl's parents.
-Fathers are generally consulted before any daughter goes out on a date; if not, the young man might be reprimanded.
-Sometimes older men court younger women with parental consent.
-However, for teenagers, like in the LDS church, one-on-one dating is highly discouraged.
-Most young members go out in groups.
-Also, some men in good standing were appointed to give permission for others to court.
-Their guidance was also requested by a man looking for a wife.
-Most fundamentalist Mormon groups, including the FLDS, have recently stated that they no longer permit plural marriages for underage girls.

-During Warren Jeffs Presidency
+During Warren Jeffs's Presidency

 There were suspicions that Warren Jeffs may have done away with the volunteer feature for young women who didn’t come to him and say they were ready to be married.
 Underage marriage and marriages between close relatives has apparently been common in the FLDS Church.
 Arranged marriages of young girls to much older men, whom they may not even know, are not out of the ordinary.
 It is also common for these men to be relatives who already have wives.
 One writer believes incest is permitted and considered doctrine in a large number of groups.
 However, most fundamentalist Mormons deny this and say they neither permit nor practice incest.

 Wives of excommunicated men

 In October 2002 the FLDS announced Warren Jeffs as the new president of the FLDS Church.
-Under Warren Jeffs' leadership, many male members were excommunicated.
+Under Warren Jeffs's leadership, many male members were excommunicated.
 The wives, along with children and sometimes property, of these men are reassigned to other "more faithful" men.
 Some wives were reassigned more than once.
 If the wives did not agree to do as Jeffs instructed, they were also told to leave.
 Andrea Moore-Emmett, author of God's Brothel wrote this about placement marriages: “Whether a woman is already married or not, “releasings” (divorces) and “sealings” (marriages) from one man to another man are at the whim of the leader”.